EduardoAlcaria/EduardoAlcaria/README.md

 ## 🧠 About Me

 🎓 Software Engineering Student at PUCRS
-👨🏻‍💻 Fullstack dev at AFL Intelligence
+👨🏻‍💻 Fullstack Dev at AFL Intelligence
-💡 Obsessed with clean code, megalomaniac systems, inovative soltuions

 ---